Sean Giannelli: Club career

 In 2012, Giannelli joined the youth academy of Italian fourth division side Arezzo, where he received interest from the youth academy of Milan, one of the most successful clubs in Italy.

-Before the 2020 season, he signed for Malaysian club Kuala Lumpur City after playing for youth academy of Johor Darul Ta'zim, the mosts successful team in Malaysia.
+Before the 2020 season, he signed for Malaysian club Kuala Lumpur City after playing for youth academy of Johor Darul Ta'zim.

 On 18 May 2021, Giannelli joined Malaysia Super League club UiTM on loan.

 In 2022, he signed for Sri Pahang.

+In 2023, he returned to Kuala Lumpur City on a 2 year contract.